 The concentration of capsaicin in the chili decreases with distance from the seeds.
 Based on capsaicin concentration, the Scoville scale is used to estimate relative pungency.
 The unique burn of chili peppers has made them a staple ingredient in many cultures, adding a new dimension to the taste of any dish.

-Chili sauce processing equipment: Firing up your process for making chili sauces
+Chili sauce processing machines: Firing up your process for making chili sauces

 Chili processing begins with the cleansing of prospective peppers, followed by blanching in a boiling tank or steam chamber.
-You then grind down the chilis, adding water as necessary to ease grinding.
+You then grind down the chilis with a chili sauce grinder machine, adding water as necessary to ease grinding.
+A colloid mill is often used for this process.
 During this stage, you typically remove the pepper peels, and if looking to tame the spicy flavor you may remove the seeds as well.
-It should be noted that Often, the seeds are processed into various powders which can be used for a variety of different application.
+It should be noted that Often, the seeds are processed into various powders which can be used for a variety of different applicationse.

 Serving your spicy sauce, better thick than quick